punker626/Factorio-Automatic-Update/README.md

 Function 4.
 This is an automated update that has several logical steps

+Steps of the script

-Step 1.
-Removes the Archived Installation - Oldest Version Step 2.
-Copies the Backup to the Archived position Step 3.
-Removes the Backup Installation
+1. Removes the Archived Installation - Oldest Version
+2. Copies the Backup to the Archived position
+3. Removes the Backup Installation
-Step 4.
-Stops the Service
+4. Stops the Service
-Step 5.
-Copies the current installation to the Backup position Step 6.
-Downloads a copy of the newest version
+5. Copies the current installation to the Backup position
+6. Downloads a copy of the newest version
-Step 7.
-Makes sure the service is not running
+7. Makes sure the service is not running
-Step 8.
-Untars the xz file into the current installation assuming it is in the /opt/ folder Step 9.
-Starts the Service
+8. Untars the xz file into the current installation assuming it is in the /opt/ folder
+9. Starts the Service
-Step 10.
-Checks the status.
+10. Checks the status.

 If you system is up to date the script will do nothing.